-Minimum Charge, No Pickup Service.
-5. A charge per month or portion thereof, for each dwelling unit, including single-family dwellings not being used as residences, billed directly to the owner or occupant of Six Dollars and Twenty-five Cents (\$6.25) to cover landfill closure costs, billing, collection, Low Income Rate Assistance, hazardous waste costs, and litter cleanup costs.
+- Minimum Charge, No Pickup Service.
+3. A charge per month or portion thereof, for each dwelling unit, including single-family dwellings not being used as residences, billed directly to the owner or occupant of Six Dollars and Twenty-five Cents (\$6.25) to cover landfill closure costs, billing, collection, Low Income Rate Assistance, hazardous waste costs, and litter cleanup costs.
 To be eligible for the minimum charge (zero (0) container rate) a customer may not generate any garbage or rubbish for collection or disposal.
 With occupied premises, the customer must demonstrate a consistent and effective practice of selective purchasing to minimize refuse, of recycling materials whenever practical, and of composting any yardwastes generated on the premises and the customer must have qualified for the rate on or before December 31, 1988.
 A customer is not eligible for the zero (0) container rate by hauling his or her garbage and rubbish to a transfer station, disposal site, or by disposal in another customer's containers or by the use of prepaid stickers.
-Vacant multifamily units do not qualify for the minimum charge.

-the Office of the

-6. Extra Bundles.
-A charge of Five Dollars (\$5.00) for a bundle.
+Vacant multifamily units do not qualify for the minimum charge. - 4.
+Extra Bundles.
+A charge of Five Dollars and Fifty Cents (\$5.50) for a bundle.
 A customer may place an extra bundle with its container for regular pickup.
 The charge will be billed directly to the owner or occupant, unless a prepaid sticker is used.
 A prepaid sticker authorizes pickup of the bundle when placed with the customer's container.
-The sticker must be affixed to the bundle in order for the bundle to be picked up by the collector, and the customer not to be billed.
+The sticker must be affixed to the bundle in order for the bundle to be picked up by the collector, and the customer not to be billed. - 5.
 Bulky and White Goods Pickup.
-A 7. charge of Twenty-six Dollars and Eight-five Cents (\$26.85) for each item.
+A charge of Twenty Dollars (\$20) for each item plus an additional charge of Five Dollars (\$5) per item for items containing hazardous waste such as chloroflourocarbons (CFCs). - 6.
+Curbside/Alley Yardwaste. - a.
+A charge per month or portion thereof for each dwelling unit, billed directly to the owner or occupant, of Four Dollars and Twenty-five Cents (\$4.25).
+To receive this service, a customer must be signed up with the